bitovi/documentcss/pages/guides/use.md

 ### Documenting Styles

-The next step is to use the [@@styles](using.html#section=section__styles) tag to organize the styles inside of your stylesheet.
+The next step is to use the [@@styles](use.html#section=section__styles) tag to organize the styles inside of your stylesheet.
 For example, inside of your stylesheet for buttons, you may have styles for colors, sizes, and variations.
 You can use the `@@styles` tag to create sections and document them separately.
-Besides adding structure to your document, doing this will also allow you to hiperlink directly to that section as well as to show it as part of the summary of links at the top of the documentation for that stylesheet.
+Besides adding structure to your document, doing this will also allow you to hyperlink directly to that section, as well as to show it on the summary of links at the top of the documentation for that stylesheet.

 Here's an example of how this tag can be used: